 5. Ignoring the insights the data is telling you

 This seems obvious, but you’ll be surprised how many organisations don’t take action from the insights their data is telling them.

 When you have the right resource in place to understand your data, it’s important to ensure you’re set up to respond to action those insights.
 That may be through local initiatives or large transformation programs.
 If you’ve got your ‘aim’ right in step two, then everything you’re capture should drive real value to you and your end customer.

 Don’t be overwhelmed by the data, use it.

 6. Stop innovating after you’ve launched your strategy

 A plan of continuous improvement is so important for organizations, when it comes to both their logistics and data management strategy, because it’s the only way they can safeguard their future.
 Standing still isn’t an option.

 If there was a battle of the business scenarios, agility beats volatility every time.
 While time poor managers and a lack of in-house skills remain as a constant, the world continues to change – and at an expeditious rate.
 That means that an upgrade in data tools and skills alone, will not be sufficient.
 Instead, it’s about being ready and adaptable for the next challenge – whether that’s enhanced customer demands, improved traffic management or the need to run a leaner stock inventory holding – it’s clear that organization change is also required to support with the ‘new normal’.
 The deployment of both a smart and agile solution is a critical starting point, but by all means, it’s not the end.

-If you’d like to know more about Big Data in logistics – specifically, how to accelerate your logistics with a data-driven strategy, why not download Carousel’s latest white paper Big Data for the Big Picture by clicking the link below.
+If you’d like to know more about Big Data in logistics – specifically, how to accelerate your logistics with a data-driven strategy, why not request a copy of Carousel’s latest white paper Big Data for the Big Picture by emailing email@example.com.